-4.3 Events after the Calculation Date - The treatment of events occurring after the calculation date should be appropriate to the purpose for which the calculation is being performed.
-Unless such purpose requires the inclusion of those events, they need not be reflected until subsequent years.
+b.
+Events after the Calculation Date-The treatment of events that are subsequent to the calculation date and prior to the date of the actuarial communication should be appropriate to the purpose for which the calculation is being performed.

+Unless the purpose of the calculation requires the inclusion of such events, they need not be reflected until subsequent years.
 However, the actuary generally should disclose such events if the conclusions which would otherwise be reached would be significantly affected by such events.
+See subsection 5.2.2 for specific guidance on the treatment of amendments.